CheckedAppTeam/CheckedApp/README.md

 **Getting Started**

-    Download CheckedApp: Available on iOS and Android, CheckedApp is your go-to travel packing app.
     Create Your Trip: Input your destination and trip dates to start crafting your personalized packing list.
     Explore and Customize: Use our suggestions based on your destination or explore what others have packed.
 Customize your list to fit your needs perfectly.
     Track Your Progress: Update your list status as you pack, buy, or decide against items.
 Keep everything organized and under control.